TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 A starship diplomat, on the other hand, would likely have things like a universal translator, fine clothes, id card, hologram computer, a wax seal kit, a handful of fountain pens, a sheaf of paper, and other sophisticated items.

 From bedrolls to mp3 players, what a character might carry with them in their day-to-day is telling of personality, circumstances of life, and so many other things.
 Consider also carrying an object of personal significance to your character, such as a an old, handwritten journal or a locket carrying an irreplaceable lock of grey hair.

+Once you've finished figuring out what you've got, read up on [equipment][../character/equipment.md] and add equipment tags to anything that would benefit from having them.
+Be sure to talk to your gamemaster about the equipment and tags you've chosen.

 <br/>